3M National Student Fellowship

 Nature of Award

 Each cohort member will receive an award of $5,000 to be spent at their discretion.
-Further, each cohort member will be invited to join other award winners at the annual conference of the Society for Teaching and Learning in Higher Education (STLHE), where they will also participate in a 3M National Student Fellowship Program retreat.
+Further, each cohort member will be invited to join the others at the annual conference of the Society for Teaching and Learning in Higher Education (STLHE) in June, where they will also participate in a 3M National Student Fellowship Program retreat.
 Awardees will receive a contribution towards their cost of travel to and accommodation during the conference.
-While at the conference, they will have the opportunity to develop a cross-Canadian collaborative project with other award winners with the goal of enhancing teaching and learning at the post-secondary level.
+While at the conference, they will have the opportunity to develop a cross-Canadian collaborative project with other cohort members with the goal of enhancing teaching and learning at the post-secondary level.

 - You are enrolled full-time in a post-secondary undergraduate college or university diploma or degree program at a Canadian institution.